-- -p PORTMASK: Hexadecimal bitmask of ports to configure - -P: optional, sets all ports to promiscuous mode so that packets are accepted regardless of the packet's Ethernet MAC destination address.
-Without this option, only packets with the Ethernet MAC destination address set to the Ethernet address of the port are accepted (default is enabled). - -u PORTMASK: hexadecimal bitmask of unprotected ports - -config (port,queue,lcore)[,(port,queue,lcore)]: determines which queues from which ports are mapped to which cores - -single-sa SAIDX: use a single SA for outbound traffic, bypassing the SP on both Inbound and Outbound.
-This option is meant for debugging/performance purposes.
+- -p PORTMASK: Hexadecimal bitmask of ports to configure. - -P: optional.
+Sets all ports to promiscuous mode so that packets are accepted regardless of the packet's Ethernet MAC destination address.
+Without this option, only packets with the Ethernet MAC destination address set to the Ethernet address of the port are accepted (default is enabled).

+- -u PORTMASK: hexadecimal bitmask of unprotected ports - --config (port, queue, lcore) [, (port, queue, lcore)]: determines which queues from which ports are mapped to which cores. - --single-sa SAIDX: use a single SA for outbound traffic, bypassing the SP on both Inbound and Outbound.
+This option is meant for debugging/performance purposes. - --ep0: configure the app as Endpoint 0. - --ep1: configure the app as Endpoint 1.